 What is happening?

-Stanislaus State will be limiting the number of students admitted to pre-nursing.
-Additional criteria will be required for freshmen admission to pre-nursing.
+Stanislaus State will be limiting the number of students admitted to pre-nursing starting Fall 2021.
+Additional criteria will be required for freshmen admission to pre-nursing as outlined below.

 Pre-nursing is a designation for undeclared students who intend to apply to the nursing program.